panda0nion/panda0nion/README.md

-# 👋 Hey there, I’m Patrick — Building Tech that Works *for Everyone*
+# 👋 Hey there, it's nice to meet you! :)

 I love building technology with a **people-first** approach.
 For me, it’s about finding creative, innovative ways to connect people, solve real problems, and make life a little easier (and maybe even more fun 😄).